endurantgames/52-first-dates/src/intro.md

 A rules-light tabletop roleplaying game about going on 52 blind dates while plural.

 *Well.*
 You probably won't play out 52 dates in one session.
-More like a few, until all the players agree they've enjoyed playing.
+More like a few, until all the players agree they've enjoyed playing and are ready to stop for the day.

 ## What You Need